a. General Information

 The University of Vienna

 Founded in 1365 by Duke Rudolf IV of Habsburg, the University of Vienna is one of the oldest universities in Europe with a long and outstanding academic tradition.
-Established in Austria’s capital Vienna in the heart of Central Europe and the European Union, the University of Vienna has regularly been ranked among Europe’s top universities and is proud of having been the home of nine Nobel Prize Laureates.
+Established in Austria’s capital Vienna in the heart of Central Europe and the European Union, the University of Vienna has regularly been ranked among Europe’s top universities and is proud of having been the home of eleven Nobel Prize Laureates.
 The University of Vienna traditionally has strong international relations in research and education with over 300 partner universities all over the world.

 The Vienna Law School